 Kettle Moraine State Forest

 Wisconsin is a must-see place for people and dogs who love the outdoors.
 The state has 99 state parks and recreational areas, including Kettle Moraine State Forest.
 Most people come here to camp, and dogs are allowed in all but two of the park’s campsites.
 There are special places along Ottawa Lake where dogs are allowed.
-There is even the Oak Hollow pet swim area, where dogs can play, or where some locals bring their dogs to train in water skills.
+There is even the Oak Hollow pet swim area where dogs can play.
+Some locals bring their dogs to train in water skills.